 Deduct childcare expenses

-If your dependent child is 12 years old or younger, and you pay for daycare while you work or look for work, you may be eligible for a childcare tax credit.
-To qualify you must have an income, be a full-time student, or be physically or mentally unable to care for yourself.
-The care provider must be older than 19 years of age, can’t be a parent of the qualifying child, and must be identified on your return.
+If your dependent child is 12 years old or younger, and you pay for daycare while you work or look for work, you may be eligible for the Child and Dependent Care Credit.
+To qualify you'll need to have earned income, be a full-time student, or be physically or mentally unable to care for yourself.
+The care provider has to be at least 19 years of age if also your child, can’t be a parent of the qualifying child, and you have to identify them on your tax return.
 Depending on your income, the credit can be up to 35 percent of childcare costs.
-Any contributions to childcare expenses from an employer must be deducted from the total expense.
+Any contributions to childcare expenses from an employer need to be deducted from the total expense.